 This clipper for dogs is a bit heavier at 1 lbs, but isn’t that bulky at 6.5″.
 The motor performs beyond expectations with its high speed of 7200 SPM.
 Remember, though: you’re limited to smaller dogs with fine to medium coats.
 Don’t mistake the motor’s power with it being able to treat thicker hair types.

 There’s other good news – you receive a spectacular set of accessories with the U Clip.
-The 16 piece dog grooming kit includes grooming scissors, 7 guards (starting with a 1/8″ one), a styling apron, pet comb and others.
+The 16 piece dog grooming kit includes best grooming scissors, 7 guards (starting with a 1/8″ one), a styling apron, pet comb and others.
 Quite the surprise and something that’ll make you feel like a professional dog stylist!

 Where the U Clip falls short is its relative noisiness.
-Its 8′ cord is also a bit shorter than what some other best pet clippers come with.
+Its 8′ cord is also a bit shorter than what some other best dog clippers come with.
 Once again, this is not a true heavy-duty machine.
 It’s great for maltese, spaniels and other not that demanding (in terms of motor power) breeds.
 Big dogs with their thicker, matted hair are out of the U Clip’s league.

-3 best dog grooming scissors
+3 best grooming scissors for dogs

-Luxury best grooming shears:
+Luxury best grooming scissors:

 Alfheim pet grooming scissors